avalonmediasystem/avalon-iiif-player/README.md

 ```
 The `data-iiifav-source` attribute should link to a publically accesible IIIF-AV manifest.

+## JSDoc Documentation

+Documentation generated from JSDoc comments is published <a href="https://avalonmediasystem.github.io/avalon-poc-standalone/out/">here</a>.

 ## Using with GitHub Pages

 You can fork this repository to host your own IIIF Player.